alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 The `urn:x-nmos:cap:transport:` and  `urn:x-matrox:cap:transport:` capabilities MUST NOT be associated with sub-Flows/sub-Streams.
 For a multiplexed Flow/Stream, the scope of `transport` capabilities is the `mux` Sender/Receiver.
 For a non-multiplexed Flow/Stream, the scope of `transport` capabilities is the `audio` or `video` or `data` Sender/Receiver.

+## Unsupported / Unconstrained Capabilities

+Receivers and Senders MAY choose not to support certain capabilities described in this document.
+Similarly, they MAY indicate that they are unconstrained for specific capabilities outlined herein.

 ## Common Reference Clock

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:clock_ref_type` capability to indicate its support for IPMX Senders that do not use a common reference clock (PTP).
 The capability value `ptp` indicates support for a common reference clock (PTP), while the value `internal` indicates support for an internal clock (not PTP).